shehabemamsaeed/privacy-policy_antar/README.md

  🔒 Privacy Policy

 AntarDrugs — Operated by Antar Pharmaceuticals
-Last Updated: [Insert Date]
+Last Updated: 2/3/2026

-At AntarDrugs, owned and operated by Antar Pharmaceuticals (“we”, “us”, or “our”), we value your privacy and are committed to protecting your personal information.
+At AntarDrugs, owned and operated by Antar Pharmaceuticals , we value your privacy and are committed to protecting your personal information.
 This Privacy Policy outlines how we collect, use, store, and safeguard your data when you use our website and services.

 1. Information We Collect
 1.1 Personal Information